 Your employees need to be given the right roles to match their experience, the right training to help them grow and the right incentives to stay on with your company.
 This is apart from ensuring that your company has the optimum numbers and quality of talent to help it grow.

-Every day, so many business decisions are taken on the basis of solid facts and data analysis.
+Every day, so many business decisions are taken on the basis of solid facts and data trend analysis.
 But more often than not managers take HR decisions, which can make or break employee engagement with your company, by relying on gut-instinct; without using employee-led data.
 Research by SHL Talent Analytics TM suggests that only 44% HR professionals use objective data regarding employees’ performance to guide business decisions.

 The end result – gross mismanagement of company funds owing to wrong hires, poor workforce management, over-spending of HR efforts, or high attrition of disgruntled employees.